 A master's degree in Computational Engineering makes you eligible for the most demanding and interesting tasks in the private or public sector as an engineer, researcher, or leader.
 Job opportunities are abundant, and the majority of major oil and service companies and research institutes (SINTEF, NORCE, IFE) demand this competence.

 University of Stavanger offers and encourages the student to take a preparatory summer course in programing and system administration.
-The first part is web-based and taken in June/July and the second part is 5 days on-campus in the first half of August.
+The course is being taught early in August and before the official semester starts.
 More information about the summer course: Preparatory course offer